Stellaris Ascension Perks Tier List

 +33% archaeotech weapon damage sounds very OP, however, even the basic end-game technology ends up being stronger.
 Not even mentioning fallen empire or crisis technologies.
 Besides, it’s impossible to sustain the minor artifact requirement of the end-game fleet sizes.

 All in all, Archaeo-Engineers is good in the mid-game but unfortunately has no use in the late game.
+Except for slight precursor building bonuses.

 21. World Shaper